dustinapodaca/reading-notes/401/class-01.md

 <img src="https://members-csforall.imgix.net/members/logos/code-fellows-logo-horizontal-2-color-black.png" width="340" height="66">

-# Code 201 Reading Notes
+# Code 401 Reading Notes

-## Class 14 Reading Notes - (source cred: developer.mozilla.org)
+## Class 01 Reading Notes

-> Why this topic matters? - It is important to continue to develop our understanding of how the internet works.
+> Why this topic matters? - It is important to have a base understanding of how the internet works.
 HTML, CSS, and JS are the code files from which websites are primarily built.
-Continuing to further our understanding of the roles that each play is essential to becoming a programmer or web developer.
+Understanding the roles that each play is essential to becoming a programmer or web developer.
 >
 > - **HTML** - creates the structure i.e. the backbone.
 >   - HTML is the markup language that we use to structure and give meaning to our web content, for example defining paragraphs, headings, and data tables, or embedding images and videos in the page.